evidentlyai/evidently/docs/book/reports/class-performance.md

 ### **5. Class Separation Quality**

-A scatter plot of the predicted probabilities that shows correct and incorrect predictions for each class.
+A scatter plot of the predicted probabilities shows correct and incorrect predictions for each class.

 It serves as a representation of both model accuracy and the quality of its calibration.
 It also helps visually **choose the best probability threshold for each class.**